brsuslcn/OtobusOtomasyonu/README.md

 # Barış USLUCAN - Otobüs Otomasyonu

-The application consists of 10 forms: MainMenu.cs, Private Seats.cs, Define Bus, SatisRezervasyon.cs, SeferTanim.cs, SvR.cs, DefinedSeferler.cs, GirisPaneli.cs, SifreSifirlama.cs and AllReservations.cs.
+The application consists of 10 forms: AnaMenu.cs, OzelKoltuklar.cs, OtobusTanimla, SatisRezervasyon.cs, SeferTanim.cs, SvR.cs, TanımlıSeferler.cs, GirisPaneli.cs SifreSifirlama.cs and TumKayitlar.cs

 GirisPaneli.cs: It is the form that is projected before login to automation.
 The user is prompted to enter the username and password.
 Username: Baris and Password: barisuslucan.com.tr.